University of North Carolina at Chapel Hill

 I am a Ph.D. candidate in political science at the University of North Carolina at Chapel Hill.
 My primary research interests are in comparative welfare states and social policy, economic and social inequality, and the political economy of multilevel governance and decentralization in advanced industrial democracies.
 My dissertation broadly focuses on the willingness and ability of subnational governments to affect inequality within their borders via social policy.
 My work has been published in Social Forces.
 More information about my research can be found here.

 Prior to pursuing my Ph.D., I received an M.Sc. in Politics and Public Policy from Trinity College Dublin and a B.A. in Political Science and English at the University of Connecticut.
-In addition, I was a visiting researcher at the Bremen International Graduate School of Social Sciences (BIGSSS) in the summer of 2019.
+In addition, I was a visiting researcher at the Bremen International Graduate School of Social Sciences (BIGSSS) in the summer of 2019 and at the Centre for European Studies and Comparative Politics (CEE) at Sciences Po Paris in the summer of 2021.